 4. In certain circumstances, the employee/s will be able to appeal to the Employment Court and the Court of Appeal if they are unhappy with the outcome at the Employment Relations Authority.

-Remember - y problem arises a ou can seek advice from n your un ion if any employment relationship problem arises a and you are ur nsure what to do.
+Remember - you can seek advice from your union if any employment relationship problem arises and you are unsure what to do.